a-sdm/asdm-official-website/README.md

 ## Docker and Docker Compose

-Build and run the production image, then open http://localhost:6173/:
+Build and run the production stack, then open http://localhost:8080 (via Nginx) or http://localhost:6174 (direct to app):

 ```bash
 docker compose up -d --build